scottrlarson/profession/content/packages/web-service-capabilities.md

 Backup Management:
 - Check for any problems in backup schedules.
-- Check that all software is operating, there might be more than one backup solution installed. (cloud, local,smart.)
+- Check that all software is operating.

 Security Management:
 - Add new end points (if any).